 Also, a good idea is to figure out from where the sun is going to shine in the morning and place the canister on the shady side of a tree or rock.
 Especially in mid-summer, when the sun rises very early, you may sleep somewhat later, and even a few minutes of full sunshine can heat up the black canister considerably.
 I know usually nobody carries perishable food in the backcountry, but still, heat is never a good thing.

-I also have to state for the record that in six years of using bear canisters for 20-30 nights a year, we never, ever had a bear touch them or even go near them.
+I also have to state for the record that in ten years of using bear canisters for 20-30 nights a year, we never, ever had a bear touch them or even go near them.
 However, that doesn't mean we won't keep carrying them.
-I've been around bears a lot, I have an idea about that they can do, I think I'd even take them with me if it wouldn't be mandatory.
+I've been around bears a lot, I have an idea about that they can do, I think I'd even take a canister with me if it wouldn't be mandatory.